celestiaorg/docs/docs/developers/overview.md

 * How To Create A Celestia Wallet
 * How To Interact With The Data Availability API
-* How To Deploy Sovereign Rollups with Rollmint
+* How To Deploy Sovereign Rollups with Rollkit